IanMercer/pi-sniffer/docs/RaspberrySetup.md

 # Raspberry Pi Headless Setup

-The [Raspberry Pi 3 Model B+](https://www.amazon.com/gp/product/B07P4LSDYV/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=abodit01-20&creative=9325&linkCode=as2&creativeASIN=B07P4LSDYV&linkId=bb998b957f8181fc90bb029247d63fce) is the recommended Raspberry Pi for Crowd Alert because it has the best Bluetooth range of all the models tested.
+The [Raspberry Pi 4 2GB](https://amzn.to/2HlLWjy) or the [Raspberry Pi 3 Model A+ or B+](https://amzn.to/2H2wYQ3) are the recommended Raspberry Pi versions.
+The 3+ has slightly better Bluetooth range but the 4 is faster and more 'future-proof'.
 You'll also need a 5V USB power supply and micro-USB cable and an SD card.
-I recommend the [Sandisk Industrial 8GB UHS-1 micro-SD cards](https://www.amazon.com/gp/product/B07BLQHVQD/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B07BLQHVQD&linkCode=as2&tag=abodit01-20&linkId=03b8fd807cc5f403a952cf74b9084e89).
+I recommend the [Sandisk Industrial 8GB UHS-1 micro-SD cards](https://amzn.to/3lZa7U5).

 1. Download the *Raspberry Pi OS (32-bit) Lite* image from https://www.raspberrypi.org/downloads/raspberry-pi-os/

 2. Burn the image to a micro-SD card using Etcher: https://www.balena.io/etcher/

 3. Create a `wpa_supplicant.conf` following the instructions here: https://www.raspberrypi.org/documentation/configuration/wireless/headless.md
+You will need to set the correct country code, SSID and password for your network.

 4. Add a blank file called `ssh` with no extension in the root directory.
 This will allow remote access over SSH.